-SEO and CRO are the two buzzwords in the digital marketing space.
+SEO vs CRO are the two buzzwords in the digital marketing space.
 Well, we have used these words interchangeably.

 In fact, there has been a lot of debate among UI/UX designers and SEOs about which one is the best.

-Sorry to burst out your bubble, but the truth is CRO and SEO are interdependent.
+Sorry to burst your bubble, but the truth is CRO and SEO are interdependent.

 CRO and SEO are on the same side of the battle and you need both of them to win it.

 There is absolutely no question on what you should focus on.